Legacy Internet Smart Whole Home Wi-Fi

 Lease a mesh router system through us today and enjoy less buffering, life-time warranty and replacement, parental controls and more!

 Scan the QR Code below to download the CommandIQ™ app and manage your mesh router network now!
 With this app you can do things like, change your wifi password or set parental controls.

 3 Ways to Boost & Optimize your WiFi Speeds

 1. Make Sure Your Router Is Sufficient For Your Home's Square Footage.

 Routers vary significantly in functionality and price.
 If you have a large house, you're likely better off with a mesh router system that can pair with "repeaters" that broadcast signals into the farthest reaches of your home.
 Smaller homes and apartments can generally get by with a simpler system.
 Your router systems quality is just as important as your internet connection itself!

 Multiple devices connected to the network will affect the WiFi performance.
 For each device using the internet, the bandwidth is divided between devices, distributing the speed.
 As a result, the more devices you have connected to your internet, the smaller portion of the WiFi is distributed to each device.

 3. Make Sure Your Devices Have Good Wireless Signal.

-Poor wireless signal can make even the fastest internet connection feel like dial up.
-Make sure your router and pods are placed in the center of rooms.
+Poor wireless signal to your router can make even the fastest internet connection feel like dial up.
+Make sure your router and pods are placed in open, central areas.
 In addition, never place them in a cabinet or closet where signal can be obstructed.